 Take a Free Boat Ride on the Hudson at the North River Historic Ship Festival in Tribeca

 We love going on boat rides in New York Harbor but when those trips are FREE we enjoy them even more.
-This weekend, you can do just that at the fifth annual North River Historic Ship Festival in Tribeca.
+From Friday, June 20 to Sunday, June 22 you can do just that at the sixth annual North River Historic Ship Festival in Tribeca.
 Vintage ships will dock at Hudson River Park's Pier 25 and host hands-on activities that celebrate NYC's rich maritime history, including tours of the vessels, live shows and FREE 45-minute cruises on select ships.

-Organized by the nonprofit North River Historic Ship Society, the fest features five meticulously restored crafts including the John J. Harvey fireboat, the Lehigh Valley Barge No.79 (a.k.a.
-Red Hook, Brooklyn’s floating Waterfront Museum), the 1904 tugboat Pegasus and the Coast Guard Lighthouse Tender Lilac, the last steam-powered boat made in the U.S. back in 1933.
+Organized by the nonprofit North River Historic Ship Society, the fest features five meticulously restored crafts: the Fireboat John J. Harvey; the Lehigh Valley Barge No.79 (a.k.a.
+Red Hook, Brooklyn’s floating Waterfront Museum); the 1904 tugboat Pegasus; the schooner Pioneer; and the Coast Guard Lighthouse Tender Lilac, the last steam-powered boat made in the U.S. back in 1933.
 The North River Historic Ship Festival is a great way to get out on the Hudson River while enjoying an up close look at these amazing antique boats.
-Plus, except for the Showboat Circus show, all activities are totally FREE.
+Plus, except for the Showboat Circus performance, all activities are totally FREE.
 Of course the boat tours are extremely popular and book up fast.
 Read on to find out how to snag a spot and everything else you need to know about the fest.

-The North River Historic Ship Festival kicks off this Friday, June 21 and runs through Sunday, June 23.
-Save for Sunday's Showboat Circus show, all activities are FREE and first-come, first-served, so arriving early is a must, especially for the boat rides.
+The North River Historic Ship Festival kicks off this Friday, June 20 and runs through Sunday, June 22.
+Save for Sunday's Showboat Circus performance, all activities are FREE and first-come, first-served, so arriving early is a must.
+No-cost tickets for the boat rides can be reserved online in advance online starting Saturday, June 7.
+If you don't manage to snag a spot, walk-ups will be accommodated day-of if space is available.
 The good news: Pier 25 has a fabulous playground and a mini-golf course, so if possible, one adult can wait in line while the rest of the family plays.

 Dockside Ship Tours